Shiga Prefecture: Geography

 Plains stretch to the eastern shore of Lake Biwa.
 The prefecture is enclosed by mountain ranges with the Hira Mountains and Mount Hiei in the west, the Ibuki Mountains in the northeast, and the Suzuka Mountains in the southeast.
 Mount Ibuki is the highest mountain in Shiga.
-In Yogo, a small lake is famous for the legend of the heavenly robe of an angel (天女の羽衣, tennyo no hagoromo), which is similar to a western Swan maiden.
+In Yogo, a small lake known for the legend of the heavenly robe of an angel (天女の羽衣, tennyo no hagoromo), which is similar to a western Swan maiden.

 Shiga's climate sharply varies between north and south.
 Southern Shiga is usually warm, but northern Shiga is typically cold with high snowfall and hosts many skiing grounds.
 In Nakanokawachi, the northernmost village of Shiga, snow reached a depth of 5.6 m in 1936.

 As of 1 April 2014, 37% of the total land area of the prefecture was designated as Natural Parks (the highest total of any prefecture), namely the Biwako and Suzuka Quasi-National Parks; and Kotō, Kutsuki-Katsuragawa, and Mikami-Tanakami-Shigaraki Prefectural Natural Parks.